0: Etymology

 The Italian mathematician Fibonacci (c.
 1170), who grew up in North Africa and is credited with introducing the decimal system to Europe, used the term zephyrum.
-This became zefiro in Italian, and was then contracted to zero in Venetian.
-The Italian word zefiro was already in existence (meaning "west wind" from Latin and Greek Zephyrus) and may have influenced the spelling when transcribing Arabic ṣifr.
+This became zefiro in Italian, and was then contracted to zero via the Venetian form zevero.
+The Italian word was already in existence (meaning "west wind" from Latin and Greek Zephyrus) and may have influenced the spelling when transcribing Arabic ṣifr.

 Modern usage

 Depending on the context, there may be different words used for the number zero, or the concept of zero.
 For the simple notion of lacking, the words "nothing" (although this is not accurate) and "none" are often used.
-The British English words "nought" or "naught", and "nil" are also synonymous.
+The English words "nought" or "naught", "nil", and null are also synonymous.

 It is often called "oh" in the context of reading out a string of digits, such as telephone numbers, street addresses, credit card numbers, military time, or years.
 For example, the area code 201 may be pronounced "two oh one", and the year 1907 is often pronounced "nineteen oh seven".
 The presence of other digits, indicating that the string contains only numbers, avoids confusion with the letter O. For this reason, systems that include strings with both letters and numbers (such as postcodes in the UK) may exclude the use of the letter O.

 Slang words for zero include "zip", "zilch", "nada", and "scratch".
 In the context of sports, "nil" is sometimes used, especially in British English.
 Several sports have specific words for a score of zero, such as "love" in tennis – possibly from French l'œuf, "the egg" – and "duck" in cricket, a shortening of "duck's egg".
 "Goose egg" is another general slang term used for zero.